pjmidgard/Spring-94/README.md

 # Spring-94
 Spring-94
+Algorithm paq:
+We need to try predict information.

-Add 1 on the front Skake by one add on the front and reverso it and delete on the front.
+Add 8 bits of the ones Add 8 bits front the end to the front reverso it try to find 8 ones from period 1-127, delete it and 1-127 by seven bits.